 - 4 ounces sliced pepperoni sliced in half

 - 1 teaspoon salt

 - Cook pasta according to box directions for al dente pasta.

 - Rinse cooked pasta under cold water until pasta has cooled.

-- Toss pasta with remaining pasta salad items, and set aside.
+- Toss pasta with remaining pasta salad items in a large mixing bowl, and set aside.